Vaitheega/GA/README.md

 ### Purpose
 The raw sequencing reads were evaluated for sequence quality, GC content, adapter contamination, and overall read quality.

-Low-quality bases and adapter sequences were removed to improve the accuracy of downstream analyses.
+Low-quality bases and adapter sequences were removed from Illumina RNA-seq reads using Trimmomatic to improve downstream analysis quality.

 ### Input
 - Raw sequencing reads (`.fastq.gz`)